 “Regardless of where prisoners are held, they should be respected in the gender in which they identify, being provided with those items that enable their gender expression.”

-The new policy guidelines, Prison Service Instruction 17/2016 describes how the decision to locate a transgender prisoner in a female prison is made if they have not changed their legal gender (click image to see info-graphic in a new window).
+The new policy guidelines, Prison Service Instruction 17/2016 describes how the decision to locate a transgender prisoner in a female prison is made if they have not changed their legal gender (click the image to see the info-graphic in a new window).